To build your best body and have your top performances, you need the ideal combination of training, diet, and recovery.

 The bottom line is that these numbers are very individual to the lifter.

-You will need to experiment to find the combination that will allow you to reach your goals.
+You will need to experiment to find the right combination that will allow you to reach your goals.

 This will help you build better food consumption habits.